Deepanshu2604/Blinkit-Data-Analysis/README.md

 └── 📄 README.md

-Deepanshu Dargan
+## 🙋‍♂️ About Me

+**Deepanshu Dargan**

-💼 Aspiring Data Analyst | Passionate about Data, BI & Storytelling 📍 India
+💼 Aspiring Data Analyst | Passionate about BI and Data Storytelling

-📧 deepanshudargan@gmail.com
+📧 **deepanshudargan@gmail.com**
+📍 India

-🙏 Thank You!
+## 🙏 Thank You!

+Thank you for exploring this project 😊
+If you found it useful, feel free to ⭐ star the repository and connect with me!